lukkasmatteus00/jobsity_challenge/README.md

 > Remarks requested

-The intention is not quantity of coverage, but rather to use this opportunity to demonstrate knowledge and skills in quality, organization, workflow, attention to security, generation and cleanup of test data (when possible), documentation, and development best practices
+The intention is not the quantity of coverage, but rather to use this opportunity to demonstrate knowledge and skills in quality, organization, workflow, attention to security, generation, and cleanup of test data (when possible), documentation, and development of best practices
 * Use best practices;
 * The test should be repeatable;

 >1° part:

-Create test cases for magento: https://magento.softwaretestingboard.com/ :
+Create test cases for Magento: https://magento.softwaretestingboard.com/ :
 - Deliver a detailed planning sheet for each exercise
 - Design good test cases

-`You can find here a brief test planning and test cases for magento application` https://docs.google.com/spreadsheets/d/1bSyyvOCXRzCRj4h1tkuyimA6pQFw3CqfauAhYq_1cUs/edit?usp=sharing
+`You can find here a brief test planning and test cases for Magento application` https://docs.google.com/spreadsheets/d/1bSyyvOCXRzCRj4h1tkuyimA6pQFw3CqfauAhYq_1cUs/edit?usp=sharing

 >2° part: